e271828e/Flight.jl/docs/notes/design/framework_spec.md

-(resurrects the kill one level down, and a bidirectional binding cannot be two types at once); a declared `sides(b)` trait (redundant with the methods that must exist anyway, one more thing to drift — a reason that does not reach the `interactive` marker below, which declares a side no method could witness).
+(resurrects the kill one level down, and a bidirectional binding cannot be two types at once); a declared `sides(b)` trait (redundant with the methods that must exist anyway, one more thing to drift — a reason that does not reach `is_greedy` below, which selects a source no method could witness, its whole point being that no enumeration is written).

-**The derived side is a declaration, and the marker is not the `sides(b)` trait reborn.** That rejection turns on redundancy: `claims` and `reads` must exist anyway, so a trait restating their presence is a second copy of a fact, free to drift from it.
-Nothing analogous exists for the derived side — its surface is *computed* from everyone else's claims, so the class has no method whose presence could be probed, and a marker is therefore not a redundant declaration but the only possible one.
-The other standing rejection is untouched: opportunistic writing to unclaimed faces "for any device" stays dead (row 44) — autonomous devices still enumerate, and the interactive register remains human-mediated, singleton-limited and staging-checked (`ClaimedFaceEntry` unchanged).
-The marker makes the privileged class visible and checkable, not open.

-**At most one interactive device per roster**, beside the always-present harness cell ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)'s `stage!` path).
-The admission shape and the error style are `needs_calling_task`'s: a fourth part of the attach-time check, in the same list, reported as `InteractiveConflict` naming both the rostered interactive device and the candidate, exactly as `CallerTaskConflict` names both affinity holders ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster), [Appendix C](#appendix-c-the-diagnostic-kind-set)).
-Two interactive devices would share one surface rather than partition it, which is the cross-writer arbitration row 44 refuses; the singleton also keeps intra-register drain order trivial — the interactive device, then the harness cell last ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)'s "the explicit hand of code beats a widget interaction", unchanged).
+**`is_greedy` is a claim source, not a device class.** The class it used to justify — a *derived* surface elected by a marker, shared among the writers that elected it — no longer exists: what the declaration buys is one computation at the attach point, after which the binding holds an ordinary claim set and every mechanism downstream ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)'s exclusivity and storage, [§9.4](#94-inbound-per-device-staging-representation-and-the-drain)'s shape, shim, merge, scatter and drain, [§9.5](#95-inbound-the-input-trace)'s trace, detach's release) is blind to where the set came from.
+The standing rejection is untouched by that: opportunistic writing to unclaimed faces "for any device" stays dead (row 44) — autonomous devices still enumerate, and a maximal surface is now something exactly one line of a binding asks for, in the open, checked like any other claim.

+**A second greedy attach stakes the empty remainder.** The complement is computed against the roster as it stands, so a greedy binding attached after another has already swallowed everything gets the empty claim — which is legal, being the honest may-write-nothing degenerate below, and useless, which is worth saying out loud: the attach succeeds and reports `EmptyGreedyClaim` ([Appendix C](#appendix-c-the-diagnostic-kind-set), a service warning naming the device and its binding), the one honest reading of "you asked for what is left and nothing was left".
+No singleton rule survives anywhere here. **Several interactive front ends may be rostered at once** — a web console claiming the autopilot faces beside a local GUI claiming the stick faces — because with explicit claims they are simply two enumerated devices, partitioning the surface rather than sharing it; the one thing still limited to a single holder is `needs_calling_task` ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)'s affinity check), a property of the task topology, not of interactivity.

-**The shipped GUI binding is the class's sole shipped instance.** It declares `interactive` and nothing else: no `claims`, its surface being computed; no `reads`, because its read path is the handle's primitive read — VSync-paced, it reads `latest` afresh each render ([§10.3](#103-the-next-snapshot-wait)) with an ad-hoc, render-time read set over the whole snapshot, the inspection register's shape ([§9.2](#92-outbound-snapshot-publication)) — so the compiled output gather has nothing to do for it.
-Every other interactive front end anyone might want (a web console, a remote panel) now has the same spelling: declare `interactive`, attach where the GUI would have been.
+**The shipped GUI binding is a greedy one.** It declares `is_greedy` and stakes the computed claim — everything unclaimed at the moment it attaches — defining no `claims` of its own; it declares no `reads` either, because its read path is the handle's primitive read — VSync-paced, it reads `latest` afresh each render ([§10.3](#103-the-next-snapshot-wait)) with an ad-hoc, render-time read set over the whole snapshot, the inspection register's shape ([§9.2](#92-outbound-snapshot-publication)) — so the compiled output gather has nothing to do for it.
+The same GUI device type is equally attachable under a binding that returns explicit claims: greediness is the binding's declaration, not the device's nature.
+Every other interactive front end anyone might want (a web console, a remote panel) has both spellings available — attach with the greedy binding where the GUI would have been, or with explicit claims beside other front ends.

-**The empty enumeration is not a back door.** `claims(b) = ()` stays an honest degenerate — an enumerated device that may write nothing, its writes still binding-bounded, so drift onto any face is `OutOfClaimEntry` — and it never promotes into the interactive class: `claims` bodies are ordinary code ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)'s idiom, comprehensions included), so an enumeration that came back empty by accident must stay inert rather than silently acquire the register's maximal write surface.
-The most privileged classification is the hardest to enter by accident, and method presence is deliberate authorship.
-For the same reason `claims` never returns `nothing` or a sentinel to mean "derived": the enumeration contract has one meaning, and a dual-meaning return would be exactly the ambiguity the declaration vocabulary is built to refuse.
+**The empty enumeration is not a back door.** `claims(b) = ()` stays an honest degenerate — a device that may write nothing, its writes still binding-bounded, so drift onto any face is `OutOfClaimEntry` — and there is no longer a privileged class for it to promote into: `claims` bodies are ordinary code ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)'s idiom, comprehensions included), and an enumeration that came back empty by accident stays inert, exactly as written.
+The maximal surface is reachable only through the explicit `is_greedy(b) = true` declaration — the most privileged claim is the hardest to acquire by accident, and a declared trait is deliberate authorship.
+For the same reason `claims` never returns `nothing` or a sentinel to mean "compute it for me": the enumeration contract has one meaning, the trait carries the other, and a dual-meaning return would be exactly the ambiguity the declaration vocabulary is built to refuse.

 #### One shipped binding type; conditioning has an owner